-The legendary land of Bhutan was first settled in the 9th century by wandering migrants from the Tibet region of China
+The legendary land of Bhutan was first settled in the ninth century by wandering migrants from the Tibet region of China

 Called Druk Yul (Land of the Thunder Dragon) by its people, the strikingly beautiful Kingdom of Bhutan lies in the eastern Himalayas, sandwiched between China

-In Bhutan's early years there wasn't a functional government, rather small monarchies ruled by a deb (king) were scattered across the region.
+In Bhutan's early years there wasn't a functional government, instead there were small monarchies ruled by a deb (king) scattered across the region.
 Tibetan-Mongol military forces overran the modest kingdoms by the 11th century, transforming the landscape into a single kingdom influenced by religion.

-Premodern Bhutan emerged in the 17th century with a theocratic government, founded by an expatriate Drupka Monk named Ngawang Namgyal, who sought liberation from the oppressive Gelugpa subsect led by the Dalai Lama in Lhasa.
+Pre-modern Bhutan emerged in the 17th century with a theocratic government, founded by expatriate Drupka Monk, Ngawang Namgyal, who sought liberation from the oppressive Gelugpa subsect led by the Dalai Lama in Lhasa.

 Although invaders were kept at bay, civil unrest grew following the death of Namgyal - whose passing was kept a closely guarded secret for 54 years.

 Bhutanese forces successfully invaded and occupied the kingdom of Cooch Behar in the 18th century, but were quickly ousted by the British

 East India Company in 1722.
 In addition to claiming the Cooch Behar territory, the British

 East India Company also invaded Bhutan in 1744.

 Despite an attempt at a peace treaty between the two forces, small battles ultimately flared into the Duar War in 1864.
 Unfortunately, Bhutan lost against the British